sahaba-ai/awesome-arabic-speakers/content/post/multimedia/channel/dev-mena/index.md

   - Arabic
 tags:
   - Channel
+  - Community
+  - Middle East
+  - Programming
   - Youtube
-  - MiddleEast
-  - Community
 ---

-[DEV MENA Channel](https://www.youtube.com/@DevMENA) Dev MENA is a YouTube channel that offers talks and workshops on technology and leadership.
-From Sunday to Thursday, it shares insights to help viewers stay informed and inspired in the tech world.
+[DevMENA](https://www.youtube.com/@DevMENA) is a community YouTube channel offers talks and workshops on technology and leadership.
+It shares insights to help viewers stay informed and inspired in the tech world.